bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/message.md

 ## Overview

-Message is the protocol-agnostic structure that is sent from one service to another, it is generated from message definition in the AsyncAPI document.
+Message is the protocol-agnostic structure sent from one service to another.
+It is generated from message definition in the AsyncAPI document.
 Message can have a payload, headers, and other properties.

 To be able to send or receive a message over a channel of specific protocol and specific library, it's wrapped in the implementation-specific structure -- [Envelope](#envelope).